In clear-cutting, avoid damaging the ground in the buffer strip near a water body

 Description of the action

-Don’t break up the soil or the well-established ridge in the buffer strip of the watercourse and, if possible, don’t use forestry equipment.
-Use a harvester to cut trees in the buffer strip in such a way that the harvester does not drive into the buffer strip.
-Leave the understory in the buffer strip uncut before felling.
+Avoid damaging the soil or established turf in the buffer strip of water bodies, and if possible, avoid moving forestry machinery there.
+Trees in the buffer strip can be cut with a harvester in a way that the harvester does not enter the buffer strip.
+Before logging, do not cut the understory in the buffer strip.

 Why?